Education MA, Children's Learning in Informal and Formal Contexts II, 7.5 credits

 Aim

-The aim of the course is to develop the student’s understanding of children’s learning in informal and formal contexts.
-The course also aims to enhance the student’s capacity to handle the complexity inherent in children’s informal and formal learning, with respect to educational practice, developmental work, and research.
+The course aims to enable the student to develop an advanced understanding of children’s learning in both informal and formal contexts.
+The course also aims to develop the student’s enhanced ability to independently manage the complexity inherent in children’s informal and formal learning in relation to educational settings, in development work, and in research.

 Course objectives